-With this chance level semantic judgment performance in the suppression trials in mind, we then looked at the amplitude of the N400 in these two groups.
-Figure 3d and 3e shows that N400 amplitudes obtained from the high-discard group (Figure 3d) and the low-discard group (Figure 3e) for both the dominance and the suppression trials.
-A two-way mixed model ANOVA revealed that there is a significant interaction between group (high versus low discard rate) and trial type (dominance versus suppression) [F(1,6) = 12.80, p < 0.05].
-Consistent with this statistical observation, N400 amplitudes during all dominance and suppression trials for the high-discard rate group are significantly different from zero whereas the N400 amplitudes are only significantly different from zero during dominance trials of the low-discard rate group (as indicated by the significance marker [\] in the figure).
+With this chance-level semantic judgment performance in the suppression trials in mind, we looked at the amplitude of the N400 in these two groups.
+Figure 3 shows that N400 amplitudes obtained from the high-discard group (Fig. 3d) and the low-discard group (Fig. 3e) for both the dominance and the suppression trials.
+A two-way mixed-model ANOVA revealed that there is a significant interaction between group (high vs low discard rate) and trial type (dominance vs suppression) ($F{(1,6)} = 12.80$, p < 0.05).
+Consistent with this statistical observation, N400 amplitudes during all dominance and suppression trials for the high-discard rate group are significantly different from zero, whereas the N400 amplitudes are only significantly different from zero during dominance trials of the low-discard rate group (Fig. 3, asterisks).

-In one way, these findings suggest that observers may have adopted a higher criterion for the semantic relatedness judgment on suppression trials than dominance trials, particularly participants in the high-discard group.
-This is consistent with the idea that our observers had to perform the additional task of reporting when they became aware of the context words on suppression trials and these dual-task demands could have led to the adoption of a higher criterion than on the single-task trials of the dominance condition, resulting in chance level semantic judgment performance.
+In one way, these findings suggest that observers may have adopted a higher criterion for the semantic-relatedness judgment on suppression trials than dominance trials, particularly participants in the high-discard group.
+This is consistent with the idea that our observers had to perform the additional task of reporting when they became aware of the context words on suppression trials and these dual-task demands could have led to the adoption of a higher criterion than on the single-task trials of the dominance condition, resulting in chance-level semantic judgment performance.
 Thus, when we categorized the data from the observers based on their behavioral report of the words breaking suppression, and their becoming aware of the word, it appears that words that were incompletely suppressed (i.e., partially visible) did elicit an N400 showing that they were semantically processed.
-Alternatively, the observers in the high-discard group may have processed the context words during suppression with greater efficiency than did observers in the low-discard group (e.g., due to faster reading abilities); this could also explain why high-discard observers also reported a greater proportion of "perceived" trials.
-Essentially, for the high-discard rate observers the stimulus and timing parameters of the experiment were closer to the optimum values for placing the stimuli at threshold for a significant N400 to be observed in the absence of awareness.
+Alternatively, the observers in the high-discard group may have processed the context words during suppression with greater efficiency than did observers in the low-discard group (e.g., due to faster reading abilities); this could also explain why high-discard observers also reported a greater proportion of perceived trials.
+Essentially, for the high-discard rate observers, the stimulus and timing parameters of the experiment were closer to the optimum values for placing the stimuli at threshold for a significant N400 to be observed in the absence of awareness.

-These competing explanations motivated Experiment 4 where we explicitly examined whether different levels of visibility (i.e., stimulus parameters) could elicit different degrees of semantic analysis.
+These competing explanations motivated Experiment 4, where we explicitly examined whether different levels of visibility (i.e., stimulus parameters) could elicit different degrees of semantic analysis.
 In Experiment 4, we directly addressed the contributions of stimulus visibility and subjective criterion levels by parametrically manipulating the visibility of stimuli during interocular suppression within each observer.
-This more precise quantification would then tell us whether the N400 is truly absent when people are unaware of the suppressed stimuli, as Experiment 1, 2 and 3 suggest.
+This more precise quantification would then tell us whether the N400 is truly absent when people are unaware of the suppressed stimuli, as Experiments 1, 2, and 3 suggest.